Esgrove/recordpool-dl/README.md

 ## Implementation

 * `RecordPoolDownloader` contains main and runs the download with a common interface for all recordpools.
 * `RecordPool` is an abstract (aka virtual) base class that provides the common interface, which is inherited by all recordpool-specific classes.
-* `Bandcamp, Beatjunkies, BPMSupreme, DJCity` are subclasses of `RecordPool` that implement the common functions, like *get_tracks* and *download_track* for the specific website (if and when a custom implementation is required for each function).
+* `Bandcamp`, `Beatjunkies`, `BPMSupreme`, `DJCity` are subclasses of `RecordPool` that implement the common functions, like *get_tracks* and *download_track* for the specific website (if and when a custom implementation is required for each function).

+It is arguably a bit over-engineered, but since this project doubled as a learning opportunity for Selenium and web automation for me, I would say over-engineering is to be expected :bowtie: